restic/restic/README.md

 [![Build Status](https://github.com/restic/restic/workflows/test/badge.svg)](https://github.com/restic/restic/actions?query=workflow%3Atest)
 [![Go Report Card](https://goreportcard.com/badge/github.com/restic/restic)](https://goreportcard.com/report/github.com/restic/restic)

 Restic is a backup program that is fast, efficient, and secure.
-It works on major operating systems (Linux, macOS, Windows) and a few smaller ones (FreeBSD, OpenBSD).
+It is supported on major operating systems (Linux, macOS, and Windows) as well as a few smaller ones (FreeBSD and OpenBSD).

 - **Easy**: Creating backups should be a frictionless process, otherwise it may be tempting to skip it.
 Restic should be easy to configure and use, so